 Immediately upon walking into this store, I thought of my Dad.
 When he built homes, he generally always included a cedar closet in a hallway.

-Cowhides and horns as well as Western artwork also provide tempting choices of things with which it would be fun to decorate a country-styled or western-styled home.
+Cowhides and horns, as well as Western artwork, also provide tempting choices of things with which it would be fun to decorate a country-style or western-styled home.

-Outside on the sidewalk in front of this historic nineteenth century store were some of the creatively designed pieces of the cedar furniture under a canopy with a United States and a Texas flag both flapping in the wind and drawing attention to Big Cedar Furniture.
+Outside on the sidewalk in front of this historic nineteenth-century store were some of the creatively designed pieces of the cedar furniture under a canopy with a United States and the Texas flag both flapping in the wind and drawing attention to Big Cedar Furniture.

-All of the above can be found in an old historic movie theater that was originally named after the wife of the owner.
-Eloise was her name and she sold tickets while her husband ran the movie projector and did other sundry jobs.
+Antiques, decor, gifts and more can be found in an old historic movie theater that was originally named after the wife of the owner.
+Eloise was her name, and she sold tickets while her husband ran the movie projector and did other sundry jobs.

 Antiques and collectibles can be found in many locales, but the setting of this historic theater makes shopping for them here an extra special treat.